 Listen to top-notch speakers and build community and friendships while discussing topics such as masculinity and femininity, friendship, love and responsibility, building healthy relationships, and more!

-We had a wonderful turnout for our Spring Session (sold out) and we are looking forward to a dynamic and fun Summer Session!
+We had a wonderful turnout for our Spring and Summer Sessions (sold out) and we are looking forward to a lively, thought-provoking Fall Session!

 The purpose of the GS24 groups is to provide throughout the year the formation and fellowship found at the annual conference/retreats.
 These groups are meant to be a venue where people can discuss meaningful topics and build a strong community with like-minded single Catholics.